Five Mountain System: Establishment

+Rankings for Chan temples

+The famous five mountains and ten temples with regards to Chan Buddhism are:

+Rankings for scriptural Buddhist temples

+Temples under the Song dynasty were broadly categorized into three classes based on their specializations: Chan (禪, lit: "dhyana"), Jiao (教, lit: "teachings") and Lü (律, lit: "Vinaya"), where the Jiao class encompassed various Buddhist traditions based heavily on scriptures such as Tiantai and Huayan.
+A similar Five Mountains system of ranking was also applied to temples under the Jiao class:

+Monastic codes

 The system was devised specifically to bureaucratize and control the power of the Chan temples, a power which had been growing with the years and worried the central government.
 The consequent submission of the Chan network to imperial power and its goals is evident in later codes, particularly in the Baizhang qinggui compiled in 1336.
-Because the conquering Mongols financially supported Chan, the code emphasizes prayers for the emperor and the monastic ancestors The emperor is even described as a nirmanakaya, or incarnate Buddha.
+Because the conquering Mongols financially supported Chan, the code emphasizes prayers for the emperor and the monastic ancestors.
+The emperor is even described as a nirmanakaya, or incarnate Buddha.
 The complex monastic bureaucracy described by the code clearly reflects the imperial administration with its eastern and western ranks.
 The code has been in continuous use ever since, and not only within Chan Buddhism.